-apply to ministers who are always self-employed for social security, which means they are responsible for the full 15.3 percent SECA tax and therefore the church cannot send that tax money to the IRS.
+apply to ministers who are always self-employed for FICA taxes, which means they are responsible for the full 15.3 % SECA tax and thus the church cannot submit ministers payroll taxes to the IRS.
 Our resources help churches and pastors make the right choice in regards to important tax considerations.

-They are almost always employees for federal and state taxes; therefore, they receive a W-2 from the church.
+Ministers are generally considered employees for federal and state taxes; therefore, they receive a form W-2 from the church.
 This dual tax status is often very confusing to ministers and the churches they serve.
-Some accountants and CPAs who do not understand this unique tax status of ministers and often give ministers and churches incorrect information.
+Some accountants and CPAs who do not understand this unique tax status of ministers often give ministers and churches incorrect information.

-Ministers are also exempt from federal and state withholding; therefore, most ministers file quarterly.
-Ministers may request voluntary withholding by the employing church, but they must complete a W-4 and indicate how much tax money for the church to withhold and send to the IRS.
+Ministers are also exempt from federal and state withholding; therefore, many ministers file quarterly estimated tax payments.
+Ministers may request voluntary withholding by the employing church, but they must complete a W-4 and NC-4 to indicate how much income tax the church is to withhold and remit to the taxing authorities.
 The church should never send social security tax dollars to the IRS.

 2017 IRS Standard Mileage Reimbursement Rate - stay up to date with the current IRS Standard Mileage Reimbursement Rate for ministry-related expenses